GeoJSON Viewer

 Tips for Working with GeoJSON Data

 GeoJSON coordinates are always in [longitude, latitude] order per the RFC 7946 specification.
-If your points appear in the wrong location, the coordinates may be swapped — use the coordinate flip tool to fix this.
+If your points appear in the wrong location, the coordinates may be swapped — reverse every pair withturf.flip() or a short recursive walker.

 For large datasets, consider simplifying the geometry first to improve rendering performance.
 You can also validate your data to catch structural issues before visualization.